alexbmoreira/Filler/README.md

 The goal is to fill as much of the board as you can.

-You and the computer will wach start with one square in the top left and bottom right corners, respectively.
+You and the computer will each start with one square in the top left and bottom right corners, respectively.

 Choose a color on the bottom to make your move.